JdeRobot/drones/installation18.md

 Make sure to export correctly all the envvars.
 You can use `rospack find <pkg>` to check if a ros package is well installed.

 ## Problem with OpenCV
-You might see something like: `rqt_gui process has died`.
+If you have seen something like: `rqt_gui process has died`, you should check that your opencv version is correct.

 Make sure that OpenCv version is 3.2.0.
-Opencv have to be installed with `sudo apt-get install python3-opencv`.
+Besides, opencv have to be installed with `sudo apt-get install python-opencv`.
 Do not install opencv with pip.

 You can check opencv version with: